 Now we want to combine the data of ADSO 1: Sales DE with information of ADSO 2: Sales US/D as well as enhance ADSO 1 data with ADSO 3: Sales Profit Center values.
 So let's get started:

-Step 1: Since our Sales DE and the Sales Profit Center have different granularity, an addintional aggregation is build on top of the ADSO 3.
+Step 1: Since our Sales DE and the Sales Profit Center have different granularity, an additional aggregation is build on top of the ADSO 3.
 We want to remove the Controlling Area and Profit Center information and join it with ADSO 1: Sales DE.

 Step 3: ADSO 1 is joined with the aggregation of our ADSO 3.
 Here we define a calculation field and calculate the variance between the Amount and the Amount in Local Currency.
 The join condition is based on 0CALYEAR and 0CALMONTH2.